cessda/cessda.guidelines.public/observability/index.md

 ![CESSDA Observability](../images/observability-3.jpg)

-1. Metrics Monitoring: Metrics represent the raw measurements of resource usage or behaviour that can be observed and collected throughout our infrastructure.
+1. Metrics Monitoring: Metrics represent the raw measurements of resource usage or behaviour that can be observed and collected throughout the infrastructure.
   The [monitoring system]({% link observability/monitoring-overview.md %}) collects, exposes, and analyses those values to improve awareness of the characteristics and behaviour of the components the the core products are composed of.